United States presidential visits to Southeast Asia

-There have been twenty-four United States presidential visits to Southeast Asia by ten U.S. presidents.
+There have been twenty-five United States presidential visits to Southeast Asia by ten U.S. presidents.
 Dwight D. Eisenhower became the first incumbent president to visit a Southeast Asian country when he visited the Philippines in 1960.
 Since then, every president, except John F. Kennedy and Jimmy Carter, has travelled to the region.
 The Philippines, a former U.S. colony (1902–1946) and a close U.S. ally, is the most visited Southeast Asian country with ten visits, followed by Indonesia with nine, and Vietnam with eight.
 Of the eleven sovereign states in the region, all but East Timor have been visited by a sitting American president.